 For years, tourists have traveled to the coast of North Carolina to take advantage of the delectable North Carolina seafood products that are available.
 North Carolina’s relatively warm ocean waters, strong tidal currents, and proximity to rivers and creeks create the ideal environment for producing high-quality shrimp, fish, crabs, oysters, clams, etc..

 Despite the availability of fresh, locally-caught seafood, many vendors are relying on imported seafood products.
-These imports can cause a hardship on hard working fishing families and communities along North Carolina’s coastal areas.
+These imports can cause hardship on hard-working fishing families and communities along North Carolina’s coastal areas.

 Ask for locally caught or sourced North Carolina Seafood products from retailers and restaurants, and be sure to look for the local catch group logo or the Got to Be NC Seafood logo.

 —John M. Aydlett, Seafood Marketing Specialist

 North Carolina Department of Agriculture and Consumer Services, Marketing Division